vinta/awesome-python/README.md

 * [Pyramid](http://www.pylonsproject.org/) - A small, fast, down-to-earth, open source Python web framework.
 * [web2py](http://www.web2py.com) - A full stack web framework and platform focused in the ease of use.
 * [web.py](http://webpy.org/) - A web framework for Python that is as simple as it is powerful.
-* [TurboGears](http://www.turbogears.org/) - The Web Framework that scales with you.
-Starts as a microframework and scales up to a fullstack solution.
+* [TurboGears](http://www.turbogears.org/) - The Web Framework that starts as a microframework and scales up to a fullstack solution.
 * [CherryPy](http://www.cherrypy.org/) - A Minimalist Python Web Framework, HTTP/1.1-compliant and WSGI thread-pooled.
-* [Grok](http://grok.zope.org/) - A framework built on the existing Zope 3 libraries, offers a lot of building blocks for web development.
+* [Grok](http://grok.zope.org/) - A framework built on the existing Zope 3 libraries.
-* [Bluebream](http://bluebream.zope.org/) - An open-source web application server, framework and library, created by the Zope community and formerly known as Zope 3.
+* [Bluebream](http://bluebream.zope.org/) - An open-source web application server, framework and library, formerly known as Zope 3.
 * [guava](https://github.com/flatpeach/guava) - A lightweight and high performance web framework for Python written in C.

 ## Permissions